-The Department of Computer Science, led by Professor Arnold Beckmann, is home to world-class researchers, fine laboratory facilities and excellent teaching programmes.
+The Department of Computer Science, is home to world-class researchers, fine laboratory facilities and excellent teaching programmes.

 The Department’s ethos is to pursue research that matters in the long term, inspiring students and encouraging them to help change the world.